kyma-project/warden/docs/user/tutorial/01-20-tutorial.md

    ```

 > [!WARNING]
-> If you add label before annotation, Warden will not validate images in the namespace.
+> If you add label without the annotation, Warden will not validate images in the namespace.

 3. Create pod with signed image.
    ```bash